mdlf1337mdlf/SudokuV2/README.md

 # SudokuV2
+Sudoku NSI
-sudoku by sulheim and mdlf
+by mdlf and by imafighter